uidaholib/spec-lumber/_posts/2018/2018-01-25-burns-night.md

 ---
 title: Burns Night
 date: 2018-01-25 10:07:00 -0800
-tags: [poets, Robert Burns, Burns Night, poetry]
+tags: ["poets","Robert Burns","Burns Night","poetry"]
 subtitle:
 cover-image: lumber187
-categories: Cover to Cover
+categories: ["Cover to Cover"]
 ---

-{% include feature/image.html objectid="lumber187" %}

 Happy Burns Night!
 The night of January 25 is celebrated in Scotland and by the Scottish at heart throughout the world to commemorate the life and work of Scotland’s